 For each truffle recipe, I rolled the truffle mix into two-teaspoon sized balls and refrigerated until chilled.
 I then coated the balls in tempered chocolate.
 Find out how to temper chocolate here.
 If you want to make one of the truffle recipes here but don’t want to temper chocolate, coat the truffle balls in normal melted chocolate and refrigerate until ready to serve.
 You can even add a teaspoon of coconut oil to help make the chocolate harden.

 Place the chocolate and butter in a medium heat-proof bowl.
 In a small saucepan over medium-high heat, bring the cream to a boil.
 Pour the cream over the chocolate and butter.
 Let stand for 2 to 3 minutes before whisking until melted and smooth.
 Refrigerate, uncovered, for 1 hour, or until slightly firmed.

-Use a small 2-teaspoon spring-loaded scoop to form mounds of chocolate onto a parchment lined baking sheet.
+Use a small 1-Tablespoon spring-loaded cookie scoop to form balls of chocolate onto a parchment lined baking sheet.
 Refrigerate for 15 minutes.
-Roll the mounds into balls with the palms of your hands.
+Roll the balls with the palms of your hands to smooth and make perfectly-round.
 Return the truffles to the baking sheet and chill for another 30 minutes, or until firm.
 Dip the balls in tempered chocolate.
 Let the chocolate set before serving.
 The truffles can be made ahead of time and stored in an airtight container in the fridge for up to 3 days.